lbian01qub/FPP2/Chapter_3.md

 ## Test set     0.5378711  1.100276
 ```

 -   Check the residuals of your preferred method.
-Do they resemble white noise?
+Do they resemble white
+    noise?

     -   None of the methods provide white noise residuals.
+Each method’s
-Each method's residuals have some degree of statistically significant autocorrelation, suggesting that additional predictors can capture this information to provide better forcasts.
-Only the residuals of the Seasonal naive method seem to follow a normal distribution.
+        residuals have some degree of statistically significant
+        autocorrelation, suggesting that additional predictors can
+        capture this information to provide better forcasts.
+Only the
+        residuals of the Seasonal naive method seem to follow a normal
+        distribution.

 ``` r
 checkresiduals(fc_mean)